WINTER WEATHER WARNING: Heavy snow in the forecast through early next week. Carry chains and drive cautiously. Be prepared.

 - Ten feet of clearance required around the propane tank

-- Firewood and lumber must be stacked away from the residence by law.
-However, firewood may be stacked next to a structure if it is completely covered with a high quality tarp.
+- Firewood and lumber must be stacked 30 feet away from the residence by law.
+However, firewood may be stacked next to or within 30 feet of a structure if it is completely covered with a high quality tarp.
 Old, unused or decomposed (nuisance) firewood must be removed.
 Firewood rounds cannot be left on the property.
 The wood must be split and stacked neatly.
+Wood may not be stacked on a vacant lot.

 - The address of the residence must be clearly visible.